 If the remote user is successfully authenticated by the authentication server, the switch will verify the privileges of the remote user and authorize the appropriate access.
-When both the primary and secondary authentication servers are not reachable, the administrator has an option to allow backdoor access via Telnet.
-The default is enable for Telnet access and enable for management module access.
+The administrator has an option to allow backdoor access via Telnet.
+The default is disable for Telnet access.
+Backdoor access is always enabled on the console port.

-NOTE - To obtain the Radius backdoor password for your GbESM, contact your IBM Service and Support line.
+NOTE - To obtain the RADIUS backdoor password for your GbESM, contact your IBM Service and Support line.

-All user privileges, other than those assigned to the Administrator, have to be defined in the RADIUS dictionary.
-Radius attribute 6 which is built into all Radius servers defines the administrator.
+All user privileges, other than those assigned to the User and the Administrator, have to be defined in the RADIUS dictionary.
+Radius attribute 1, which is built into all Radius servers, defines the User.
+Radius attribute 6 defines the Administrator.
 The file name of the dictionary is RADIUS vendor-dependent.
 The following Radius attributes are defined for Alteon OS user privileges levels: